- How do I find out which textbooks I need for my courses?

 If you would like your books early you will have to purchase them.
 We suggest that you order your books online.

-A reservations or "hold" on a book can only be made in person and after the title has sold out.
+A reservations or "hold" on a book can only be made in person during the first four weeks of term and after the title has sold out.
 Reservations are held for 48 hours.

-Last day for CCE returns is two weeks from the start of the first class.
+McMaster Continuing Education (MCE) Text Returns Last day for MCE text returns is two weeks from the start of the first class.

 In store we accept cash, credit/debit cards, and student charge accounts.
 The cardholder must be present when using a credit/debit card and student charge accounts.
 The Campus Store does not accept personal or certified cheques.